eallanjoseph123/nine-article-publisher-service/README.md

 ## Accomplishment
-1. Able to run the application.
+1. Successfully run the application using docker.
 2. Create sample unit test.
 3. Used Lombok and mapstruck libraries to lessen the verbosity of the code.
 4. successfully run using the docker conatiner.